Dems again block Senate rescue plan; Pelosi unveils $2.5 trillion ‘wish list’

 He said in remarks directed at Mrs. Pelosi, “We’re not going to let you turn the country upside down to shape it in your image.”

 Tucked into House Democrats’ coronavirus relief bill are provisions for “risk-limiting audits” of elections and same-day voter registration, items long sought by Democrats but unrelated to the pandemic, Republicans charged.

-The bill includes a section calling for “grants for conducting risk-limiting audits of results of elections.”
-Such action generally requires a manual review of statistical samples of paper ballots to see if official election results were tallied correctly.
+“Risk-limiting audits of results of elections,” called for in a section of the bill, generally requires a manual review of statistical samples of paper ballots to see if official election results were tallied correctly.

 Sen. John Barrasso, Wyoming Republican, accused Mrs. Pelosi of trying to add “liberal wish list” items to the emergency bill.